wp-plugins/squirrly-seo/readme.txt

 More than helping you with your internet marketing efforts, we strive to offer Excellence in Customer Service.

-- we have a Free Training session with 14 lessons and 10 actionable work files, awaiting you after you install the plugin and connect to squirrly.co
+- we have a Free Training session with 14 lessons and 10 actionable work files, awaiting you after you install the plugin and connect to squirrly.co (you'll receive them by email)

 - you'll be able to get support from us from the plugin, from our Facebook, our Twitter, email and we can even schedule a Skype call, if fixes are needed